yesnik/ruby-guides/logger.md

 Only 'Strange bug' will be logged.

-We should use info as severity level for normal logs.
-For exceptions, use error.
+We should use `info` as severity level for normal logs.
+For exceptions, we use `error`.